yoosofan/prezentprogramo/docs/presentations.rst

 not everyone has both Windows, Linux and OS X computers at home.
 To help make your presentations portable it is a good idea to define your own @font-face's and use them, so you are sure that the target browser will use the same fonts as you do.
-Bildumilo! will automatically find @font-face definitions and copy the font files to the target directory.
+Prezentprogramo! will automatically find @font-face definitions and copy the font files to the target directory.